Dental Exam Lilburn, GA

 What Happens during Dental Exams?

-When Dr. Schiffer performs a dental exam, he will clean your teeth and check for any signs of tooth decay or gum disease.
+When Dr. Schiffer performs a dental exam, he will perform a cleaning on your teeth and check for any signs of tooth decay or gum disease.
 He will also evaluate your risk for potential oral health complications, perform diagnostic procedures, and check your neck, face, and mouth for irregularities.

 Dr. Schiffer will also perform an evaluation that will determine if you need any teeth restored or extracted.
 He’ll also check your jaw looking for alignment issues, eliminate stains from your teeth, and determine whether you need a fluoride treatment.
 He’ll also check your dental implants, dentures or bridges to ensure that they fit properly.